SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Discussion and Conclusion

-\paragraph{Democratizing simulation-based evaluation.} One of the challenges faced by simulation-based evaluation is the skepticism from a part of the community that questions the validity of user simulators~\citep{Breuer:2024:arXiv}.
-While we acknowledge that user simulators can be imperfect, we argue that virtually all the existing evaluation methods implicitly assume some kind of user simulation.
-Research has shown that experiment results from such imperfect evaluation can still be useful for identifying strengths and weaknesses of conversational agents in a controlled environment (see, e.g.,~\citep{Voorhees:2022:arXiv}).
-Moreover, these findings can then be used to filter out underperforming agents before moving to human evaluation as the final step in the evaluation process.
-This allows for a more efficient use of human resources that are scarce and expensive.
-Furthermore, it shows that advocating for user simulation does not mean rejecting human evaluation at all.
-Indeed, to contribute to the acceptance of simulation-based evaluation, we envision the integration of human performances/feedback with conversational agents in future versions of SimLab.
-This feature would allow for the automatic validation of user simulators by assessing their abilities to approximate human performances~\citep{Bernard:2024:ICTIR}.
+\paragraph{Democratizing Simulation-based Evaluation.} We acknowledge that user simulators can be imperfect, explaining the skepticism regarding simulation-based evaluation~\citep{Breuer:2025:SIGIRForum}; yet, we argue that all existing evaluation methods assume some kind of simulation.
+Research has shown that results from such imperfect evaluation can still be useful for identifying strengths and weaknesses of conversational agents in a controlled environment (see, e.g.,~\citep{Voorhees:2022:arXiv}).
+Moreover, these findings can serve as a filter for underperforming agents before moving to human evaluation, allowing efficient use of scarce and expensive human resources.
+To contribute to the acceptance of simulation-based evaluation, we envision the integration of human benchmarks and feedback with conversational agents in future versions of SimLab.
+This would facilitate automatic validation of simulators by assessing their abilities to approximate human performance~\citep{Bernard:2024:ICTIR}.